Cologne police detain 100s of 'African' men over New Year

 Related: Cologne Police: Roving Packs Sexually Assaulted Dozens on New Year's Eve 2015

-Some revelers this year complained on Twitter that police appeared to be detaining people based on their appearance alone.
+Some revelers this year complained on Twitter that authorities appeared to be detaining people based on their appearance alone — a claim that Cologne Police Chief Juergen Mathies denied.

+"I reject this negative criticism," Mathies told reporters Sunday.
+"The clear aim was to prevent similar events to previous year."

 By early Sunday police had received reports of two women being sexually assaulted in Cologne.
 One man was arrested.